 Instrumentation.
-The study employed researcher-made questionnaire which undergone initial validation by the researchers' The survey questionnaire structured to address the study's problem statements, encompassing a series questions designed to elucidate the challenges faced by Filipino seafarers and the strategies they employed to cope while waiting for their deployment.
-Final content validation was done professional seafarer while quantitative aspect was checked and reviewed by a statistician.
+The study employed а researcher-made questionnaire which undergone initial validation by the researchers' The survey guestionnaire adviser. was structured to address the study's problem statements, encompassing а series ٥f questions designed to elucidate the challenges faced by Filipino seafarers and the strategies they employed to cope while waiting for their deployment.
+Final content validation was done by professional seafarer while the а quantitative aspect was checked and reviewed by a statistician.
 Part 1 of the survey questionnaire contained information regarding the demographic profile of the respondents which includes their age, gender, and civil status.
 Part 2 was aimed to determine the challenges experienced by the respondents while waiting for their deployment.
 The last part focused on identifying the coping strategies applied by the Filipino seafarers in order to overcome the challenges experienced while waiting for their deployment.
-To measure the extent to which the respondents agree or with the indicator disagree statements reflected in the questionnaire, a 5-point Likert scale was applied with the following scale intervals and verbal descriptions: 1.00 - 1.80 = Strongly Disagree; 1.81 - 2.60 = Disagree; 2.61 -3.40 Moderately Agree; 3.41 - 4.20 = Agree; 4.21 - 5.00 = Strongly Agree.
+To measure the extent to which the respondents agree or the indicator disagree with statements reflected in the questionnaire, a 5-point Likert scale was applied with the following scale intervals and verbal descriptions: 1.00 - 1.80 = Strongly Disagree; 1.81 - 2.60 = Disagree; 2.61 -3.40 Moderately Agree; 3.41 - 4.20 = Agree; 4.21 - 5.00 = Strongly Agree.

 Data Gathering Procedure.
-Through purposive located sampling. the researchers respondents in the vicinity of Kalaw Street in Philippines.
-Ermita, Manila, This longstanding hub of Filipino seafarers.
+Through purposive located sampling, the researchers the respondents in the vicinity of Kalaw Street in Philippines.
+Ermita, Manila, This is а longstanding hub of Filipino seafarers.
 A faceto-face approach was done to ask participation from the prospective respondents.
 Prior to participation, the researchers sought explicit permission from the respondents and offered a clear explanation of the study's objectives.
 Upon explanation of the objectives of the study, and acquiring their full consent, the researchers distributed the survey questionnaires through Google Forms, which were sent via social media platforms, such as Messenger.
 Throughout the answering process, the researchers provided assistance to the respondents as they completed the forms.